cucumber/docs/content/docs/gherkin/step-organization.md

 # How Cucumber finds your features and step definitions
 Be aware that, regardless of the directory structure employed, Cucumber effectively flattens the `features/` directory tree when running tests.
 This means that anything ending in {{% text "java" %}}`.java`{{% /text %}}{{% text "kotlin" %}}`.kt`{{% /text %}}{{% text "javascript" %}}`.js`{{% /text %}}{{% text "ruby" %}}`.rb`{{% /text %}}
-under the starting point for a Cucumber run is searched for `Feature` matches.
+inside the directory in which Cucumber is run is treated as a step definition.
+In the same directory, Cucumber will search for a `Feature` corresponding to that step definition.
 This is either the default case or the location specified with the {{% text "java,kotlin" %}}relevant{{% /text %}}{{% text "javascript" %}}relevant{{% /text %}}{{% text "ruby" %}}`-r`{{% /text %}} option.

 # Grouping steps